triton-lang/triton/docs/triton-c.md

 }
 ```

-As you can see, there are three main differences between our Triton-C kernel and the equivalent CUDA-C:
+As you can see, there are three main differences between our Triton-C kernel and the equivalent CUDA:

 - **The programming model is different**.
-While Triton-C and CUDA-C both use a Single-Program, Multiple-Data (SPMD) programming model, each Triton-C kernel is single-threaded.
+While Triton-C and CUDA both use a Single-Program, Multiple-Data (SPMD) programming model, each Triton-C kernel is single-threaded.
 	Therefore, `get_program_id({0, 1, 2})` is equivalent to `blockIdx.{x, y, z}`, but there is no such thing as `blockDim` and `threadIdx`.

 - **The semantics of arrays is different**